koddr/useful-playbooks/README.md

 ### `new_vds`

-Auto configures a fresh virtual server with the best practice for `Nginx` config, `Brotli` module and `UFW` rules.
+Configures a fresh virtual server with the best practice for `Nginx` config, `Brotli` module and `UFW` firewall rules.

 **Usage:**